Artemio Panganiban: Professional career

 He taught law and political science at the Far Eastern University, Assumption Convent, and San Sebastian College from 1961 to 1970.
 He became a bank director of the International Corporate Bank (which is now owned by the Union Bank of the Philippines) from 1972 to 1974.

 From 1978 to 1981, he was a consultant of the World Tourism Organization and was an honorary consul of the Republic of Honduras from 1981 to 1983.
 He was the president of Arpan Tourism Industries Corp. from 1974 to 1993 and Baron Travel Corporation from 1967 to 1993.

-Panganiban was the Chief legal counsel of the Liberal Party from 1987 to 1991 and was president of the Philippine Daily Inquirer from 1991 to 1992.
+Panganiban was the chief legal counsel of the Liberal Party from 1987 to 1991 and was president of the Philippine Daily Inquirer from 1991 to 1992.

 He was also the governor of the Management Association of the Philippines and president of the Rotary Club of Manila.
 He was also the former president of Philippine-Finland Association and RCM Eyebank Foundation Inc.

-Panganiban's 2008 occupation is: Philippine Daily Inquirer column writer; adviser, consultant and/or independent director of several business, civic, non-government and religious groups.
+Panganiban also writes columns for the Philippine Daily Inquirer and has worked as a consultant and director of various businesses and organizations.

 Supreme Court

 Panganiban was named as Associate Justice of the Supreme Court in 1995.
-Justice Panganiban was the chairperson of the Supreme Court Third Division and the House of Representatives Electoral Tribunal (HRET), as well as of seven SC committees involved mainly in judicial reforms.
-Described by a colleague (Justice Antonio T. Carpio) as “undoubtedly the most prolific writer of the Court, bar none” he has during the last ten years penned more than 1,000 full-length decisions and ten books plus several thousand minute resolutions disposing of controversies.
+Panganiban was the chairperson of the Supreme Court Third Division and the House of Representatives Electoral Tribunal (HRET), as well as of seven SC committees involved mainly in judicial reforms.
+Described by Justice Antonio Carpio as “undoubtedly the most prolific writer of the Court” he penned more than 1,000 full-length decisions and ten books plus several thousand minute resolutions disposing of controversies.
 These include the Cocofed case, in which the court gave the Presidential Commission on Good Government the right to vote sequestered United Coconut Planters Bank shares, which had been acquired through coco levy funds.